2006 Houston Texans season: Week 11: vs. Buffalo Bills

 The Bills' WR Lee Evans and QB J. P. Losman were unstoppable in the first quarter, connecting for 205 yards and two 83-yard touchdowns.
 Evans' first-quarter performance was a Buffalo record for a period and just shy of the NFL record for yards receiving in a quarter of 210 by Baltimore's Qadry Ismail in 1999.
 The first touchdown came after Nate Clements' interception on the third play of the game.
 Both were after Evans got in front of Texans cornerback Demarcus Faggins for the easy score.
 The 83-yard TDs were career highs for both Losman and Evans and marked the first time in franchise history the Bills have had two 80-yard passes in a single game.
 David Carr opened 1 for 3 with an interception on his first pass before completing his next 22 throws.
 Carr finished 25 of 30 for 223 yards and no touchdowns.
 Carr tied the record held by Mark Brunell, who had 22 consecutive completions in Washington's 31–15 win over the Texans at Reliant Stadium on September 24.
 He tied Brunell's record on a short pass to Wali Lundy for no gain with 6:19 left.
 The streak was broken when his pass to Andre Johnson with 5:44 remaining fell short.
 Lundy cut the lead to 14–7 with a 17-yard run in the first quarter.
 That score was set up by a 17-yard reception by Eric Moulds on third-and-8.
 Samkon Gado made it 17–14 on a 1-yard run in the second quarter.
 Moulds also had a key third-down reception on that drive.
 Dunta Robinson gave the Texans the lead on a 9-yard interception return midway through the third quarter.
 Losman was throwing out of the end zone when Robinson intercepted the pass intended for Evans to score his first career touchdown and the Texans' first defensive touchdown since 2004.
 But after the offense failed to put the game away in the fourth quarter the Texans gave the Bills just enough time to beat them.
 Losman hit a diving Peerless Price in the back of the end zone for the 15-yard touchdown with 13 seconds left, giving Buffalo the 24–21 win.

+This would be Houston's last home loss against Buffalo until 2026.